skandium/CarND-Traffic-Sign-Classification/WRITEUP.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 Training, validation and test sets **were already set up** when downloading the files from Udacity.
-The training set consists of 34799 images, test set of 12630 and validation set of 4000 images.
+The training set consists of 34799 images, test set of 12630 and validation set of 4410 images.
 If it were not split already, I would have simply used scikit-learn's train-test split function.

 Data augmentation was heavily used in the seventh code cell: for every image, 5 augmented images were created and added to the data set.
 These help to reduce the generalization error, on the one hand because estimating 8.5 million parameters needs a lot of data and secondly because you introduce the model to more circumstances.
 I use affine transformations, namely rotation, shearing and translation.
 All augmented pictures are then multiplied by a random brightness coefficient (they can become darker or lighter).
 We add 173996 augmented pictures to the training set, for a total size of 208795.
 In practice, the augmentation process looks something like this:
 First, we have an original image:

-![original][image1]
+![original][original]

 We create 5 fakes:

 ![fakes][download]

 Notably, I took no steps to alleviate unbalanced classes.